 You’re Mowing Too Often!

 You are probably mowing more than you should.
 At most, mow your lawn every 5-7 days during peak growing seasons.
-Cool season grasses such as bentgrass and ryegrass actively grow in the spring and fall.
-Warm season grasses such as zoysia and buffalograss actively grow when it is warmer.
+Cool-season grasses such as bentgrass and ryegrass actively grow in the spring and fall.
+Warm-season grasses such as zoysia and buffalograss actively grow when it is warmer.
 You don’t need to know your grass type to figure it out, though.
 Just watch it grow!

 Know Your Ideal Height

-Keep your lawn at its ideal high to promote vigorous growth and prevent weeds and heat damage.
-The minimum height of your lawn depends on a number of factors such as grass type, season, and growing conditions.
-Bentgrass (used commonly for golf courses) like to be cut short from ¼” to ¾”, while grasses such as ryegrass (commonly used in lawns) like to be kept taller—between 1 ½” to 2 ½”.
+Keep your lawn at its ideal height to promote vigorous growth and prevent weeds and heat damage.
+The minimum height of your lawn depends on a number of factors, such as grass type, season, and growing conditions.

 Keep your lawn on the shorter side during the cool and/or wet spring months, but ensure your lawn is at its tallest recommended height during the hot and dry summer months.
 Taller grass has deeper roots, allowing it to dig deeper for moisture.
 The longer blades also shade the soil, reducing water loss and protecting the plants from sunburn.